MaterializeInc/materialize/doc/developer/design/20220226_multiwriter_persist.md

 creation.
 When they are no longer needed they are garbage collected.

-The batches are organized in two separate areas, a **versioned** "merged area" and a "pending area" that is sharded by writer id.
+The batches are organized in two separate areas, a **versioned** "merged area" and a per writer "pending area" containing the batches produced by a particular writer.

 ### The merged area